dyyd/stock-candles/README.md

 Exercise for listening to websockets.
+Extra comments in code due to testing out Github Copilot.

 ## Expected behavior